Mandalay Bay

 Clientele: Young, rich and moderately obnoxious.
 This place has that phony "party" vibe that the Hard Rock practically owns the patent on.
 If you love Good Charlotte or Vampire Weekend, you're likely to dig this place.

 How's the Pool?
 Ooweee!
 We have the finest pool in Vegas.
 They generate waves on the sand beach pool that are big enough to surf.
 And there are waterfalls and other tropical delights, all shrouded by hundreds of palm trees and overhead misters.
 There is a large VIP section with a three-story tower adjoining the pool.
 And ladies and gentlemen, if you like seeing beautiful people in skimpy outfits, this is Xanadu and Shangri La rolled into one.
 Only one pool stays open in the winter.
 There is a topless sunbathing area on top of the tower where the ladies can let it all hang out and the guys can pretend not to stare.
-It is secluded and costs extra (lots more extra for guys), though, so we'll just keep working on our X-ray vision.
+It is secluded and costs extra (a lot extra for guys), though, so we'll just keep working on our X-ray vision.

 Cocktails?
 Very good cocktail service.
 They know that young people want to drown their worries and gambling losses under rivers of strong drinks and they are more than willing to oblige.

 The Cafe: Sorry, we're not even going to tell you what this place serves.
 You'll have to guess.
-But we'll give you a few hints: it's open breakfast, lunch and dinner, it has a lingering odor of bacon and they serve a ton of coffee.
+But we'll give you a few hints: it's open breakfast, lunch and dinner, it has a lingering smell of bacon and they serve a ton of coffee.
 Did you guess what it is?
 One more hint, this one serves THE Hotel tower, while Raffles serves the hoi polloi.

 Noodle Shop: Moderately-priced noodle bowls and dishes.